-- Swipe the patient's Your Texas Benefits Medicaid card through a standard magnetic card reader, if your office uses that technology. - Use TexMedConnect on the TMHP website at www.tmhp.com. - Call the Your Texas Benefits provider helpline at 1-855-827-3747. - Call Provider Services at the patient's medical or dental plan.
+- Log in to your TMHP user account and access Medicaid Client Portal for providers. - Use TexMedConnect on the TMHP website at www.tmhp.com - Call the TMHP Contact Center or the Automated Inquiry System (AIS) at 1-800-925-9126 or 1-512-335-5986. - Call Provider Services at the patient's medical or dental plan.

 Important: Do not send patients who forgot or lost their cards to an HHSC benefits office for a paper form.
-They can request a new card by calling 1-855-827-3748.
+They can request a new card by calling I-800-252-8263.
 Medicaid Members also can go online to order new cards or print temporary cards.

-Important: Providers should request and keep hard copies of any Medicaid Eligibility Verification (Form H1027) submitted by clients or proof of client eligibility from the Your Texas Benefits Medicaid card website at www.YourTexasBenefitsCard.com.
+Important: Providers should request and keep hard copies of any Medicaid Eligibility Verification (Form H1027) submitted by clients.
 A copy is required during the appeal process if the client's eligibility becomes an issue.